Quanzhou Fujian, China Travel Guide

 Quanzhou's cuisine, rooted in Minnan tradition and maritime history, delivers fresh, savory, and subtly sweet flavors.

-Food reflects impact from Southeast Asian and Middle Eastern cultures due to its historical port status.
+Food reflects impact from Southeast Asian and Middle Eastern cultures as a result of its historical port status.

-West Street and Tumen Street are ideal for experiencing local life and sampling a variety of inexpensive, authentic dishes.
+West Street and Tumen Street are ideal for having local life and sampling a variety of inexpensive, authentic dishes.

 Embrace shared dining.
-Order a variety of dishes to experience the full range of Quanzhou flavors.
+Order a variety of cuisine to experience the full range of Quanzhou flavors.
 Carry translated dietary cards to communicate needs clearly.